Fuzzy logic

 Fuzzy logic is based on the observation that people make decisions based on imprecise and non-numerical information.
-Fuzzy models or sets are mathematical means of representing vagueness and imprecise information (hence the term fuzzy).
+Fuzzy models or fuzzy sets are mathematical means of representing vagueness and imprecise information (hence the term fuzzy).
 These models have the capability of recognising, representing, manipulating, interpreting, and using data and information that are vague and lack certainty.

 Fuzzy logic has been applied to many fields, from control theory to artificial intelligence.

 Overview

 Classical logic only permits conclusions that are either true or false.
-However, there are also propositions with variable answers, such as one might find when asking a group of people to identify a color.
+However, there are also propositions with variable answers, which one might find when asking a group of people to identify a color.
 In such instances, the truth appears as the result of reasoning from inexact or partial knowledge in which the sampled answers are mapped on a spectrum.

-Both degrees of truth and probabilities range between 0 and 1 and hence may seem similar at first, but fuzzy logic uses degrees of truth as a mathematical model of vagueness, while probability is a mathematical model of ignorance.
+Both degrees of truth and probabilities range between 0 and 1 and hence may seem identical at first, but fuzzy logic uses degrees of truth as a mathematical model of vagueness, while probability is a mathematical model of ignorance.